nelsonmestevao/dotfiles/README.md

-Every folder in `home/programs/*` is a module that brings the option `dotfiles.programs.<name>.enable` and can be activated or deactivated but commenting or setting it to false.
+Every folder in `home/programs/*` is a module that brings the option `dotfiles.programs.<name>.enable` and can be activated or deactivated but commenting or setting it to `false`.
 Complex setups can easily be built by composing and reusing these modular pieces.

 > [!WARNING]
 > Helper scripts are available in the bin/ directory.
-> Read them before running anything — as always, never execute code you don’t understand or trust.
+> **Read them before running anything** — as always, never execute code you don’t understand or trust.

 Start by cloning my `dotfiles` into `~/.dotfiles`.
 You should do the same with